Policy Overview

 Policy Engagement Overview

-The evidence collected on corporate and industry lobbying on the extension of the EU ETS shows intense oppositional engagement from the maritime and aviation sectors.
-However, The utilities and automotive sector were mostly supportive of the extension of carbon pricing to the buildings and road transportation sector.
+The evidence collected on the extension of the EU ETS demonstrates intense oppositional engagement from the maritime and aviation sectors.
+However, the utilities and automotive sector generally supported the extension of carbon pricing to the buildings and road transportation sectors.

 Impacts on Policy Ambition

 By considering the potential scenarios in the EU Commission's original Impact Assessment Report for the EU ETS Extension, and comparing this to the final proposal, a gauge of the impact of industry lobbying can be taken.
-In this case, intense engagement from the aviation sector and heavy industry appears to have led to the adoption of weaker positions by the EU Commission, Council and Parliament.
-Oppositional lobbying from the maritime sector did not appear to impact the ambition of the proposal.
+In this case, intense engagement from the aviation sector and heavy industry appears to have led to the adoption of weaker positions by the EU Commission.
+Oppositional engagement from the maritime sector did not appear to impact the ambition of the proposal.

 EU Commission Proposal